 Back in 2015, LinkedIn purchased Lynda.com - a MOOC provider with a huge database of courses.
 All of the content that Lynda possessed (and still does) has been transferred (shared) with LinkedIn Learning.
 Even though all of the courses and learning paths are still available on Lynda.com, the site itself advises people to go to LinkedIn Learning.

-Because of these reasons, I have chosen to start the analysis from LinekedIn’s homepage, and make my way up from there.
+Because of these reasons, I have chosen to start the analysis from LinkedIn Learning’s homepage and make my way up from there.
 That’s the most common method that I follow when writing MOOC reviews, and I have found that it is also one of the most effective ones.

-There aren’t many LinkedIn Learning reviews that would talk about the usability of the site, and I can see why as soon as I enter the front page.
-If you were to imagine an online course-providing website, the most generic view that you would visualize would probably be a great representation of the LinkedIn Learning’s homepage.
+Now, there aren’t many LinkedIn Learning reviews that would talk about the usability of the site, and I can see why as soon as I enter the front page.
+If you were to imagine an online course-providing website, a pretty generic view that you could visualize would probably be a great representation of the LinkedIn Learning homepage.

-I'll admit that the page does look professional and avoids some of the industry cliches that are prominent in some other websites of a similar concept, but it still feels very cold.
-LinkedIn Learning’s front page is devoid of a personal touch, and that’s honestly a sad thing!

-All in all, the website is definitely easy to use and navigate around.
-If you’ve ever used a service similar to that of LinkedIn Learning, everything is on the platform is going to be quite intuitive to use, since it doesn't really stray away from the norm.
+I'll talk more about both the categorization system and the courses itself a bit later.
+Right now, just note that the website is definitely easy to use and navigate around.
+If you’ve ever used a service similar to that of LinkedIn Learning, everything on the platform is going to be quite intuitive since it doesn't really stray away from the norm.

-So, we’ve established that the website is easy to use.
+Now, we’ve established that the website is easy to use.
 That’s a great start!
 However, the true test of a MOOC-providing platform comes when you take a look at its content quality.
-Let’s take a look at what LinkedIn Learning reviews have to say about that.
+Let’s see what user LinkedIn Learning reviews have to say about that.